ben-bradley/buffer-nexter/readme.md

 What about `readFileSync()`?
 If there's a demand for it or if someone submits a PR, I'll add it, but I prefer to use `Promise`s wherever possible.

 ## Versions

 - 0.1.0 - 20151222 - Added `static readFile()`
 - 0.0.1 - 20151221 - Initial release

+## Credits

+- Mark - Thanks for the encouragement!